Home » Programs and Courses » Ultrasound Program

 • Reach at or above shoulder level intermittently for 90% of work time.

-• Work compassionately and effectively with sick patients.
+• Work compassionately and effectively with patients who are ill.

 A.O.S. in Ultrasound Technology program students must have sufficient strength, motor coordination, and manual dexterity to: